SOS (SZA album): Promotion

 On December 13, 2022, SZA took to social media to announce merchandise for SOS, which included the St. Louis Blues jersey she wore in the cover art.
 At the same time, she revealed she would be touring North America in early 2023 in support of the album.
-She wrote on Instagram, "Time to take this shit on the road!"
-The SOS Tour consists of shows across 17 cities in Canada and the United States, and Omar Apollo was announced to be the opening act.
-The first show was on February 21, 2023, at the Schottestein Center in Columbus, Ohio; and the last is on March 23, 2023, at the Kia Forum in Inglewood, California.
+The first leg of the SOS Tour consisted of shows across 17 cities in Canada and the United States, and Omar Apollo was announced to be the opening act.
+The first show was on February 21, 2023, at the Schottestein Center in Columbus, Ohio; and the last was on March 23, 2023, at the Kia Forum in Inglewood, California.
 Tickets went on sale via SZA's website on December 16, 2022, at 12 pm Pacific Standard Time, with pre-sales hosted by Ticketmaster one day beforehand.
+Three weeks after the second Inglewood show, SZA announced 35 more shows for the SOS Tour due to high demand.
+It included a new leg in Western Europe, with 15 dates in seven countries.
+Pre-sales were on April 12, 2023, starting 10 am local time, and an on-sale occurred two days later.
+British singer Raye has been set to perform as the opening for the European dates.
+After touring Europe, SZA returned to North America for 21 concerts in the United States and another concert in Canada.
+Pre-sales were on April 13 at 10 am local time, and tickets went on sale on April 14 at 12 pm local time.

+"Snooze" was sent to radio stations in the United States on April 25, 2023, as the sixth single from SOS.
+It was the only song to spend all weeks of 2023 charting on the Billboard Hot 100.

+In November 2024, British Vogue claimed that the deluxe edition of SOS was said to be releasing that fall, alongside the singer's third studio album Lana.
+Lana eventually became the name of the deluxe edition of SOS, which was released on December 20, 2024, and featured an additional 15 tracks, including the singles "Saturn" and "Drive".